charlottelambert/old-bailey/README.md

 ### Code contained in this project

-The following descriptions relate to code in the `thesis` directory.
-To get more information, you see `README.md` files in each sub-directory.
+The following descriptions relate to code in the `old-bailey` directory.
+Follow the instructions in this document to obtain the necessary files.
+To get more information about the code, see `README.md` files in each sub-directory.
 Run each file with the `--help` flag to get more info for each program.

 Name | Content
 -------|-------